 Several buses travel through Newmarket, including 30, 70, 75, 295, 309, 751, 781, 866, the Inner Link and the Outer Link.
 Transit lanes around Newmarket are for vehicles carrying three or more people, as well as for passenger service vehicles, bicycles, motorbikes and mopeds.

 Making sure that our buses and transit lanes get people where they want to go, as quickly as possible, is important for encouraging people to use our public transport services and to think about car-pooling.

-The trials will start on 14 November 2019 and run for six months.
+The trials started on 14 November 2019 and ran for six months.

 |Transit lanes (T3)||Bus lanes|